MicrosoftDocs/dynamics365smb-docs/business-central/faqs-analysis-assist.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

-These frequently asked questions (FAQ) describe the AI impact of anaylsis assist in [!INCLUDE[prod_short](includes/prod_short.md)].
+These frequently asked questions (FAQ) describe the AI impact of the analysis assist feature in [!INCLUDE[prod_short](includes/prod_short.md)].

 ## What is analysis assist?

 Analysis assist is data analysis mode.
 The data analysis mode enables you to analyze data directly from the page, without having to run a report or switch another application like Excel.
 It provides an interactive and versatile way to calculate, summarize, and examine data.
 Instead of running reports using different options and filters, you can add multiple tabs that represent different tasks or views on the data.
-Examples could be "My customers", "Follow up items", "Recently added vendors", "Sales statistics", or any other view you can imagine
+Examples could be "My customers", "Follow up items", "Recently added vendors", "Sales statistics", or any other view you can imagine.

-Analysis assist enables you to
+Analysis assist
 Copilot is the AI-powered assistant for work that boosts creativity and improves productivity for Business Central users.
 Copilot can help reduce the time it takes to identify trends and anomalies in your business data by enabling you to express your analysis as a simple sentence, and without ever leaving Business Central.
 By describing how you want to structure your data analysis, such as “show me vendors by location sorted by amount of purchases,” you can quickly get to insights instead of spending time on the clicks and keystrokes needed to construct analysis views.
 This feature can help you make informed decisions and take action based on the insights you gain from your data.
 For example, you can use this feature to identify which vendors are supplying each of your warehouses, and then take steps to optimize your supply chain or negotiate better deals with your vendors.

 ## What are capabilities of analysis assist?